Zajic86/ArduSim/README.md

 and some wires, Faston connectors, tension spring for handbrake (or rubber band - I use old spring shock absorber from RC car model), threaded rod and nuts for construction.
 You can printed 3D model or make it your own way.

 ## ArduSim Feedback device (uses SimHub)
-Based on an Arduino Nano board, but it should work on any other board with PWM pins.
+Based on an Arduino Nano board, but it should work with any other board that has PWM pins.
+The device receives data from game telemetry through SimHub serial communication, and the Arduino processes it.
+The easiest way to create feedback for your gaming experience.
 ### Functions of Feedback device
 - TM1638 module with an 8-digit 7-segment display, 8 LEDs, and buttons
 - LED bar displaying real-time RPM